Maniek13/MenageEmployeeBlazor/README.md

 Przeglądanie i dodawania pracowników z pliku xml

-1. Copy and run EntityFrameworkCore\Update-Database
+1. Copy and run EntityFrameworkCore\Update-Database to create database (please commit contructor with parameters in fabricContext first)

 2. Add appsettings.json to project or www like

 {